Lluisbo123/Copia-ur_rtde/doc/examples/examples.rst

    RTDEControlInterface rtde_control("127.0.0.1", RTDEControlInterface::FLAG_CUSTOM_SCRIPT);
    rtde_control.moveL({-0.143, -0.435, 0.20, -0.001, 3.12, 0.04}, 0.5, 0.2);

-Then before running your ur_rtde application, make sure the program is running on the controller and that the robot is in remote control.
+When you execute your ur_rtde application it will simply wait for you to press play on the controller in order to start, unless you use the FLAG_NO_WAIT, in which case the interface will be initialized, but cannot be used before the program is running on the controller.
+Finally make sure the robot is in remote control.

 .. _move-asynchronous-example: